Skin protection products, special skin protection products - personal protective equipment

 Protective suit consisting of a jacket and trousers.

-Lightweight protective suit is made of rubberized fabric and consists of a shirt with a hood, trousers with stockings, two-fingered gloves and a comforter.
-In addition, there is a suit bag and a spare pair of gloves.
+The lightweight protective suit is made of rubberized fabric and consists of a shirt with a hood, trousers with stockings, two-fingered gloves and a balaclava.
+In addition, there is a bag for carrying the suit and a spare pair of gloves.

-Protective jumpsuit is made of rubberized fabric and consists of trousers, jacket and hood sewn into one piece.
-The set includes rubber boots, protective gloves and a comforter.
+The protective overalls are made of rubberized fabric and consist of trousers, a jacket and a hood sewn into one piece.
+The kit includes rubber boots, protective gloves and a balaclava.

-The liner is the same for all types of protective clothing, has a throat flap and a button for fastening.
+The balaclava is the same for all types of protective clothing; it has a neck flap and a button for fastening.

 The protective suit consists of a jacket and trousers, made of rubberized fabric.
 The protective suit jacket and trousers, as well as the light protective suits, are available in three sizes.

-For protection from RV, the population can also adapt ordinary clothing.
-To ensure its tightness, you need to have additional devices: bibs, hood, side fasteners of trousers.
-To protect against RV, you can also use available means of skin protection (items of personal, household, sports, industrial and other clothing and footwear with additional means of sealing).
+To protect against radioactive substances, the population can also use ordinary clothing.
+To ensure its tightness, you need to have additional devices: bibs, a hood, side fasteners of trousers.
+To protect against radiation, you can also use available skin protection products (personal, household, sports, industrial and other clothing and shoes with additional sealing agents).

 Sanitary and hygienic assessment of skin protection products.

-Of greatest interest and practical importance from the point of view of influence on a person is protective clothing of an insulating type.
+Insulating protective clothing is of greatest interest and practical importance from the point of view of its impact on humans.

-The essence of its influence is mainly reduced to a violation of the thermoregulation of the human body.
+The essence of its influence mainly comes down to disruption of thermoregulation of the human body.

-If more heat is removed into the external environment than it is formed, hypothermia of the human body occurs, if less heat is removed, overheating occurs.
+If more heat is removed to the external environment than is generated, the human body will become hypothermic; if less heat will be removed, it will overheat.

-Heat transfer occurs mainly through the surface of the skin and lungs (respiratory organs).
+Heat transfer occurs mainly through the surface of the skin and the lungs (respiratory organs).

-As a percentage (to the total heat transfer) - heat transfer through the skin is 80% (in hot conditions 90%) and occurs by heat conduction and convection, heat radiation and evaporation of liquid (sweat) from the skin surface.
+As a percentage (of the total heat transfer), heat transfer through the skin is 80% (in hot conditions 90%) and occurs through heat conduction and convection, heat radiation and evaporation of liquid (sweat) from the surface of the skin.

-In insulating clothing, a violation of heat transfer can take place along all these paths of heat loss.
+In insulating clothing, heat loss can occur along all of these heat loss paths.

-The most powerful mechanism of physical thermoregulation in the hot season is heat transfer by evaporation of sweat from the surface of the skin, which in percentage terms is almost 80%.
+The most powerful mechanism of physical thermoregulation in the hot season is heat transfer through the evaporation of sweat from the surface of the skin, which in percentage terms is almost 80%.

-Cessation of sweat evaporation under these conditions leads to overheating of the body and the development of heatstroke.
+The cessation of sweat evaporation under these conditions leads to overheating of the body and the development of heat stroke.

-Violation of thermoregulation in insulating protective equipment is especially pronounced at significant physical exertion and high external temperatures.
-In these cases, a sharp dehydration of the body occurs, which is accompanied by a violation of oxidative processes, blood circulation, the development of oxygen starvation, depletion of the nervous-regulatory apparatus, which is manifested by an increase in heart rate, respiratory failure, fever and vasodilation.
+Violation of thermoregulation in insulating protective equipment is especially pronounced during significant physical activity and high external temperatures.
+In these cases, severe dehydration of the body occurs, which is accompanied by disruption of oxidative processes, blood circulation, the development of oxygen starvation, depletion of the nervous-regulatory apparatus, which is manifested by increased heart rate, respiratory failure, increased temperature and dilation of blood vessels.

-In order to avoid overheating of the human body, the "Manual on the Use of Personal Protective Equipment" provides for the maximum permissible periods of work in protective clothing of an insulating type (including in a combined-arms protective kit used in the form of an overalls):
+To avoid overheating of the human body, the “Manual on the use of personal protective equipment” stipulates the maximum permissible periods of work in insulating protective clothing (including in a combined arms protective kit used in the form of overalls):

 from 25 to 29 degrees - 20-35 minutes;